paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-417-operations-of-carriers.md

   (A) the demonstrated reliability of the applicant in providing scheduled air service;

-  (B) the contractual and marketing arrangements the applicant has made with a larger carrier to ensure service beyond the hub airport;
+  (B) the contractual, marketing, code-share, or interline arrangements the applicant has made with a larger air carrier serving the hub airport;

-  (C) the interline arrangements that the applicant has made with a larger carrier to allow passengers and cargo of the applicant at the hub airport to be transported by the larger carrier through one reservation, ticket, and baggage check-in;
+  (C) the preferences of the actual and potential users of air transportation at the eligible place, including the views of the elected officials representing the users;

-  (D) the preferences of the actual and potential users of air transportation at the eligible place, giving substantial weight to the views of the elected officials representing the users;
+  (D) whether the air carrier has included a plan in its proposal to market its services to the community;

-  (E) whether the air carrier has included a plan in its proposal to market its services to the community; and
+  (E) for an eligible place in Alaska, the experience of the applicant in providing, in Alaska, scheduled air service, or significant patterns of non-scheduled air service under an exemption granted under section 40109(a) and (c)–(h) of this title; and

-  (F) for an eligible place in Alaska, the experience of the applicant in providing, in Alaska, scheduled air service, or significant patterns of non-scheduled air service under an exemption granted under section 40109(a) and (c)–(h) of this title.
+  (F) the total compensation proposed by the air carrier for providing scheduled air service under this section.

 (2) Under guidelines prescribed under [section 41737(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section41737/a&num=0&edition=prelim), the Secretary shall pay the rate of compensation for providing basic essential air service under this section and [section 41734 of this title](./chapter-417-operations-of-carriers.md#section-41734).